 - Website: The Book of Kells at Trinity College Dublin

 - Disadvantages?
 None really, only if you opt for a poster then be sure that it is protected by a sturdy cardboard tube for the trip home.

 04 of 11

 .Dublin is a city of writers, and a designated UNESCO City of Literature, part of the Creative Cities Network.
 Why?
 Well, think of all the Dublin writers – W.B.
 Yeats, George Bernard Shaw, Samuel Beckett, Nobel laureates all.
 And then those (at least by the Nobel committee) unsung heroes of Irish literature, like Brendan Behan, Bram Stoker, Rodd Doyle, Sheridan Le Fanu, Christy Brown.
 And the Big Dublin Daddy of them all, James Joyce, who in his “Dubliners” and “Ulysses” made the city immortal.
 So why not visit the Dublin Writers Museum, their excellent bookshop at the rear can be visited without paying the entrance fee.
 And has a selection that should satisfy most needs.

 Continue to 5 of 11 below.

-- Recommended for … people who actually read, and are brave enough to tackle real literature.
+- Recommended for serious readers and visitors who are brave enough to tackle real literature.

 - Website: All You Need to Know About the Dublin Writers Museum